AdrianaG77/2018_Fall_Chipy_Mentorship/README.md

 ### Week 9 10/29/18 Tuesday, October 30th Mentor/Mentee 1-on-1

-So it finally happened; last Saturday I fell sick, fever sick.
-I have a strong immune system I've cultivated through expossure over the years.
-It seems to have worked, as I rarly get sick.
-I avoid it like the plaugue, mostly 'cause I'm a big baby.
-I hate being sick, especailly fever sick.
-You forget how awful you feel, it's an overall consuming malaise making it difficult to do anything beyond living.
-I first felt it Friday after work, I was fatigued, just exhausted.
-I went to bed early and woke up to bodyaches and a fever.
+It finally happened; last Saturday I fell sick, fever sick.
+I have a strong immune system, cultivated over the years through deliberate exposure; I am an anti-germaphobe.
+It seems to have worked, I rarely get sick.
+I avoid it like the plague, mostly ‘cause I'm a big baby.
+I hate being sick, especially fever sick.
+I forgot how awful it feels, it's an overall consuming malaise making it difficult to do anything beyond basic body functions.
+I first felt it Friday after work, I was fatigued, exhausted.
+I went to bed early and woke up to body aches and a fever.
 I was on a mission, I had to finish coding.
-So I medicated, sat, hydrated and waited it out...all...day...long.
+I medicated, sat, hydrated and waited it out...all...day...long.
 When I woke Sunday, my fever had broken.

 ![Catatonic](https://github.com/AdrianaG77/2018_Fall_Chipy_Mentorship/blob/master/catatonic.jpg)